-Letters of Recommendation can instill fear in any teacher’s heart.
-It’s another thing on a teacher’s growing list of things to do.
-I don’t know about you, but over my years teaching it grew from writing letters for the faithful few art stars who were going on to study art in college to students who were going into architecture, advertising or other art related fields, students who I may have only had in one class.
-I was also asked by students who wanted to show case a special talent.
-Sometimes these recommendations weren’t limited to just college admissions either; students needed recommendations for summer programs, scholarships, private high school admissions, jobs and even internships.
+Have you been approached to write a letter of recommendation?
+It’s yet another item on a teacher’s list of things to do.
+I don’t know about you, but over my years teaching, the requests grew from writing letters for the faithful few art stars who were going on to study art in college to students who were going into architecture, advertising, or other art-related fields.
+Often for students whom I may have only had in one class.
+The requests also came from students who wanted to showcase a special talent who was going into a non-art program.
+Sometimes, these requests weren’t just college admissions either; students needed recommendations for summer programs, scholarships, private high school admissions, jobs, and even internships.

 Think Positive